surifirstpin/biplus_documentation/docs/Calculated Column FLD.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/f9a2efaca57be8f52d3ff9d6c02291f6be8b2b70/images/calculate%20_expression.png)

-- Click **Oku** after deriving an expression,  all the values based on calculation, is shown up in green colour as shown in below image,
+- Click **Ok** after deriving an expression,  all the values based on calculation, is shown up in green colour as shown in below image,

 ![